Nixon Peabody LLP

 What’s the impact?

-• If the CPRA applies to your organization, you should prepare by reviewing your existing policies and implement needed changes now
+• If CPRA regulations apply to your organization, you should prepare by reviewing your existing policies and implement needed changes now

 Here are some other key parts of the CPRA: